mehmandarov/mehmandarov.github.io/_posts/2017-07-27-docker-cmd-survival-guide.markdown

 author: rustam.mehmandarov
 ---

-_A brief introduction to ten most important and absolute basic Docker commands to get you started, and keep you alive in the command line interface._
+_A brief introduction to ten important and absolute basic Docker commands to get you started, and keep you going in the command line interface._

 - [Getting Started](#getting-started)
 - [Files, Folders, and Backups](#files-folders-and-backups)